-Modern implantology, whether using immediate or deferred loading, is largely an experimented reliable discipline able to resolve almost all problems related to edentulism, whether they be functional or aesthetic in nature.

-Implantology methodologies use primarily two types of surgical techniques:

-- two stage: consisting of two phases - the first "submerged", that is, the implant is inserted and the connection hole closed

-- with a cap screw (or surgical or cover screw), suturing takes place, the mucosa is re-opened after 2-6 months and the actual prosthesis is inserted; - actual prosthesis is inserfed; one stage: inserfed; one stage: insertine of the implant that is left uncovered with the head of the implant emerging.
+- METHOD OF USE Meddem implantology, whether using immediate or deferred loading, is largely an experimented reliable discipline able to resolve almost all problems related to edentulism, whether they be functional or aesthetic in nature.
+Implantology methodologies use primarily two types of surgical techniques: two stage: consisting of two phases the first "submerged", that is, the implant is inserted and the connection hole closed with a cap screw (or surgical or cover screw), suturing takes place, the mucosa is re-opened after 2-6 months and the actual prostnessis is inserted; - actual prosthesis is inserted; one stage: insertion of the implant that is left uncovered with the head of the implant emerging.
 It can be left to heal like this for bone integration (again for 2 to 6 months) or loaded immediately with a specific dental post, provisionally or definitively, depending on the case.
 Submerged implants can be used with the one-stage technique, closing the connection with a transmucosal healing screw instead of the cap screw.
 Implants are inserted into the bone following surgical protocols that must take into account the quantity and quality of the receiving bone, the implant type, and the possible need for regenerative therapies.
-A site is created in the patient's bone (corresponding to the site for the tooth to be replaced or built anew altogether) using a series of calibrated bone millers or appropriate instruments such as bone-expanders, bone compactors etc. In order for the implant to osecintegrate, a good primary stability is required with little or no movement -if movement is present it must not exceed a few microns.
+A site is created in the patient's bone (corresponding to the site for the toot to be replaced or built anew altogether) using a series of calibrated bone millers or appropriate instruments such as bone-expanders, bone compactors etc. In order for the implant to osseointegrate, a good primary stability is required with little or no movement if movement is present it must not exceed a few microns.
 The bone-implant interface is therefore to the order of milli-microns, otherwise the implant risks being fibrointegrated with no osseointegration.
+In general, the masticatory load with the fixed prosthesis takes place in a second phase, after 2-3 months for the mandibular bone and 4-6 months for the upper maxillary bone.
+In certain cases, immediate loading of the implant is possible, however certain fundamental criteria must be met.